Racism in Vietnam: Race issues and Khmer–Vietnamese racial violence during the First Indochina War

 Examples of this racial discourse across time are not hard to find.
 For example, Đào Duy Anh once stated in the 1940s: "the culture of the American and European peoples is high, while the culture of the savage peoples (dân tộc mọi rợ) of Africa and Australia, just like that of the Mường, Mán, Mọi in our country, is deficient."
-A Dân sinh newspaper published on January 14, 1946 triumphed "Now, no one would dare claim that the Vietnamese nation is a tribe of savages (một bộ tộc mọi rợ), since the Vietnamese people have exercised self-determination and self-rule through elections!"
+A Dân sinh newspaper declared on January 14, 1946, "Now, no one would dare claim that the Vietnamese nation is a tribe of savages (một bộ tộc mọi rợ), since the Vietnamese people have exercised self-determination and self-rule through elections!"
 Hanoi journalist Phùng Tri Lai in 1950 vigorously characterized African minorities in terms of their so-called "nudity, barbaric habits, and custom of eating human flesh."
 When Catholic members in the Viet Minh resistance appealed to fellow Catholic in the Mekong Delta in 1949, they invoked the fear of racial extinction: "You cannot fold your arms and watch the enemy wipe out the race."
-On the opposite view, Khmer Krom monk Trịnh Thới Cang in 1949 argued that, without education, Cambodian minority of Vietnam would be practically viewed no more than the Blacks of America in the perception of Vietnamese intellectuals.
+On the opposite view, Khmer Krom monk Trịnh Thới Cang in 1949 argued that, without education, the Cambodian minority of Vietnam would be practically viewed as no more than the Blacks of America in the perception of Vietnamese intellectuals.
 It was common, during the war, for ethnic minorities in Vietnam who were deemed "darker-skinned" to be considered culturally inferior to the Vietnamese.

 Racial discourse was linked, at times, to repression of ethnic minorities.
 Even before the beginning of the war, Vietnamese ethnic violence and repression conducted by various factions against the Khmer Krom of the Mekong Delta had already accelerated, all part of a dynamic of violence that shaped the Mekong delta.
 Trần Văn Trà in early 1946 admitted that the Party "used force to repress, and arrested hundreds of Khmer."
-These resulted in an outbreak of ethnic tensions, mass murders, chaotic pillaging of towns, and race riots committed from both Khmer and Viet populaces erupted and spread throughout the Delta from August 1945 to March 1946.
+These resulted in an outbreak of ethnic tensions, mass murders, chaotic pillaging of towns, and race riots committed by both Khmer and Viet populaces erupted and spread throughout the Delta from August 1945 to March 1946.

-McHale concludes racial violence and race issues during the First Indochina War which often seen as marginal, outside the mainstream scholarship: "..., the First Indochina War was a race war.
+McHale concludes that racial violence and race issues during the First Indochina War, which are often seen as marginal, outside the mainstream scholarship, were significant: "..., the First Indochina War was a race war.
 But it was not like World War II, in which Japanese propagandists spoke of a "Yamato race" fighting whites in a bitter global struggle, or Nazis defined Germans as a pure Aryan "race" fighting against racial others.
 Neither was it a Fanonian war pitting white colonialists against a darker foe.
 Rather, in the worst of times, Vietnamese sometimes perceived the war as a struggle for their own racial or ethnic survival against enemies, who ranged from French rapists and killers to Moroccan and Senegalese cannibals and on to Khmer Krom decapitators."